2innovate/liberty-profile-setup/README.md

 If the directory exists the script prompts for deletion of the existing directory unless *-f* is set.

-**Note**: As part of the pre-req setup this repo is cloned as well the to *WLP_BIN_ROOT* directory.
-If the cloning does not work (for example due to network setup) this part can be skipped by setting the environment variable *SKIP_REPO_CLONING* to any non-empty value.
+**Note**: As part of the pre-req setup (`rootTasks.sh prereqs`) this repo is cloned as well to the *WLP_BIN_ROOT* directory.
+If the cloning does not work in the executing environment (for example due to network setup) it is required to export an environment variable to make the cloning being done.
+If you want the script to clone the repo make sure that the environment variable *CLONE_GIT_REPO* is set to any value.

 ## Command `systemd`